List of neighbourhoods in Toronto: North York

 The former city of North York is located north of York, Old Toronto, and East York, from the Humber River to the west and Victoria Park Avenue to the east.
 North York is split by Yonge Street into an east section and a west section.
-Several of North York's neighbourhoods (such as Lansing, Newtonboork and Willowdale) developed from postal villages when North York Township was primarily agrarian.
+Several of North York's neighbourhoods (such as Lansing, Newtonbrook and Willowdale) developed from postal villages when North York Township was primarily agrarian.
 Others are residential subdivisions developed after World War II.
 North York City Centre is a commercial district developed to be the 'downtown' of the city.